JoannafKonik/challenge_portfolio_Joanna/README.md

 ### Jakie dostrzegasz różnice pomiędzy testowaniem aplikacji internetowej, a natywnej?
 Testing a native app requires more attention to detail from the tester.
 Native applications have more restrictions on access to selected functionalities.

 In testing a native app, it is important to pay attention if all available content is visible on the screen.
+If not, swipe functionality has to work fast and reliably.
+It is crucial because in web app testing we have many tools like: touchpad, mouse and keyboard and in native app we have only our fingers.

 Describing steps in a bug report is more difficult in case of native app.
 Tester can use only screenshots or screen scans but not links.